NEWSMAKER-Castro vows to pull Honduras 'out of the abyss' as first female president | Politics

 Despite similarities in policy, Zelaya did not take a big role in his wife's campaign.
 "Ex-president Zelaya knows that as party coordinator, he has a relationship of deferential respect to the president," said historian and longtime friend of the candidate Anarella Velez.

 Velez added that Castro's strong-willed personality would keep her firmly in control of government.
-The National Party, which was beset by corruption scandals, sought to red-bait Castro in order to remain in power.
+The National Party, which was beset by corruption scandals, sought to portray Castro as a dangerous radical in order to remain in power.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)